Animal Behavior

 We’re Not Just Ignoring “Bad” Behavior, We’re Using Active Disengagement There are two main philosophies when it comes to dog training.
 One (often considered ‘old school’) is compulsion training.
 This is a style of training that uses tools such as choke chains, prong collars, or electronic training collars to correct the dog whenever they do…

-Read MoreDog Training Vs. Behavior Modification
+Read MoreThe Humane Hierarchy in Training and Behavior Modification

 Read More